Neur2SP: Neural Two-Stage Stochastic Programming: Conclusion

 \section{Conclusion}

 Two-stage stochastic programming is a powerful modeling framework for decision-making under uncertainty.
 These problems are hard to solve in practice, especially when the second-stage problem is a MIP or NLP.
-Finding good feasible solutions quickly thus becomes of extremely important.
+Finding good feasible solutions quickly thus becomes extremely important.

 To that end, we proposed \texttt{Neur2SP}, a learning-based, general, and structure-agnostic approach which approximates the second-stage value function to form an easy-to-solve surrogate problem.
 The four problem classes we have tackled are (1) widely used in the literature, (2) vary in the types of first and second-stage problems, and (3) span a wide range in terms of number of variables, constraints, and scenarios.
 Through our experiments, we show that \texttt{Neur2SP} achieves high-quality solutions quickly, especially for larger instances.
-In 1--2 seconds, \texttt{Neur2SP} can find solutions of the same or better quality than the most generic method in the literature, EF, with the latter taking minutes to hours.
+In 1--2 seconds, a model trained in the \texttt{Neur2SP} framework can find solutions of the same or better quality than the most generic method in the literature, EF, with the latter taking minutes to hours.

 In terms of future work, this methodology can be extended in many directions.
+Further innovations in the \EVA{} model architecture may improve our already positive results.
+Another direction is the extension of the general idea of embedding trained models into other complex optimization problems, such as bilevel optimization or multi-stage stochastic programming.

+Another direction for future work is a more comprehensive comparison of \method{} with algorithms that are specialized to a given problem class.
+However, we note that on SSLP instances, the computing times of progressive hedging \citep{rockafellar1991scenarios}, a widely used heuristic for 2SP, is on the order of hours \citep{torres2022review}.
+These experiments are not directly comparable as they were run on different hardware.
+However, this would not meaningfully impact the several order of magnitude reduction in solving time achieved by our approach.

-Further innovations in the SC model architecture may improve our already positive results.
-Another direction is the extension of the general idea of embedding trained models into other complex optimization problems, such as bi-level optimization or multi-stage stochastic programming.
-Lastly, in this work, we propose MC and SC, however, a natural middle ground between these models is a clustering approach which embeds a trained model for a subset of representative scenarios, rather than a single or the entire scenario set at evaluation time.
+Lastly, in this work, we propose \EVA{} and \PSA{}, however, a natural middle ground between these models is a clustering approach which embeds a trained model for a subset of scenarios, rather than a single or the entire scenario set at evaluation time.

+{\textbf{Acknowledgments:}} Bodur would like to acknowledge support from an NSERC Discovery Grant.
+Dumouchelle, Patel, and Khalil acknowledge support from the Scale AI Research Chair Program and an NSERC Discovery Grant.